January 28th

 Commentary:

-Heaven is both under our feet and above our heads.
-Plant your feet on the heaven below, then reaching the one above will be a breeze!
+Indeed, heaven is both under our feet and above our heads.
+When we root ourselves in the heaven below, reaching the one above becomes effortless.
+Plant your feet firmly on this foundation, and the path to the divine will unfold with ease.

 pada vigrahaH: